 If we chose to celebrate it, we should also consequently follow the precise 7 (8) days, exclude yeast for the time being and eat some lamb instead of turkey, followed by bread and wine.
 But as Col 2:16 says in reference to special days related to food, there is no right or wrong in following or not following those Extraordinary Sabbaths that were once a part of the now abolished Old Covenant Laws.

-3.6 No, Christmas is not a biblical festival nor was Jesus born at the time of Christmas.
+3.6 Christmas was first celebrated in ~350 AD.
+It is not a biblical festival nor was Jesus born at the time of Christmas.
 December 25th is also not based on a Roman feast day as often assumed.
 It is most probably based on the man-made calculation of a supposed conception of Jesus on the 1st day of the biblical new year, that is Abib/Nisan 1st = always at the end of March / beginning of April.
 December 25th minus 9 months of pregnancy results in March 25th.
 Interestingly enough, the Ecclesiastical Year began usually on March 25th and the Catholic church (see also discernment) celebrates since the 5th century every year on March 25th the Feast of Annunciation / Conception of Jesus.

 Much more feasible than assuming that God put emphasis on the conception date, is that He put emphasis on the birth date, as regularly emphasized in Scripture.
 His birth meant a new beginning for humanity - in every imaginable way.
 His birth occurred therefore probably on Abib 1 with the beginning of the new year and in the time when lambs are seasonally born (usually February to March; Jesus being born as the Lamb of God -Joh 1:36 and sacrificed as the Lamb), but surely not in winter when shepherds did not even go out in mild Israel.